This comprehensive guide will look at the top 10 fun things to do in Milan, Italy.

 You can take a guided tour of the church, admire the painting displayed in a specially designed room, and learn about the history of this masterpiece and the artist Leonardo da Vinci.

 6. Explore the Rich History of Milan and the Sforza Family

 The Sforza Castle, a 15th-century fortress, is another must-see destination in Milan.
 The castle now houses several museums, including the Museum of Ancient Art, the Museum of Applied Arts, and the Museum of Musical Instruments.

-7Explore Milan’s Enchanting Navigli District
+7. Explore Milan’s Enchanting Navigli District

 The Navigli district, located in the south of Milan, is famous for its picturesque canals, lined with trendy bars, restaurants, and shops.
-Visitors can take a boat tour of the canals, or stroll along the banks, admiring the colorful houses and the lively atmosphere.
+You can take a boat tour of the canals or stroll along the banks, admiring the colorful houses and the lively atmosphere.

 8. Discover World-Famous Performers at the Iconic Teatro alla Scala

 You can take a guided tour of the theater, admire the beautiful decoration of the auditorium, and learn about the history of La Scala.
 The theater has hosted some outstanding performers, including Verdi, Puccini, and Callas.

-9Admire Milan’s Early Christian Art and Architecture
+9. Admire Milan’s Early Christian Art and Architecture

 The Basilica, which dates back to the 4th century, is dedicated to Saint Ambrose, the patron saint of Milan, and is a symbol of the city’s rich religious heritage.

-10Relax and Enjoy Nature at the Parco Sempione
+10. Relax and Enjoy Nature at the Parco Sempione

-The park, located just behind the Sforza Castle, offers visitors the chance to admire the Italian gardens, fountains, and sculptures, as well as the historic Arco della Pace, a triumphal arch built to celebrate the French occupation of Milan in 1807.
+The park, located just behind the Sforza Castle, offers you the chance to admire the Italian gardens, fountains, sculptures, and the historic Arco della Pace, a triumphal arch built to celebrate the French occupation of Milan in 1807.